 “Sir, … You call the Constitution of this country a democracy, and every man who is not a Democrat, an enemy of this Constitution.
-But whatever you may call the true meaning of these words, the practice of our country has annexed to them and established a different signification… By republicans, we understand … that no influence whatsoever should be exercised in a state which is not directly authorized by the Constitution and laws.”
+But whatever you may call the true meaning of these words, the practice of our country has annexed to them … a different signification… By republicans, we understand … that no influence whatsoever should be exercised in a state which is not directly authorized by the Constitution and laws.” – Noah Webster

 3. How does a republic differ from a democracy?

-In a democracy the people exercise their will directly by the vote of a majority.
-Though our government maintains the form of a republic by electing representatives, the essence of the republic is lost and it essentially operates as a democracy when the representatives are influenced by polls, popular opinion, and lobbyists instead of leading by the principles found in established law.
+In a democracy the people exercise their will directly by the vote of a majority instead of through elected representatives who are sworn to follow the Constitution.
+Though our government may maintain the form of a republic by electing representatives, the essence of the republic is lost and it essentially operates as a democracy when the representatives are influenced by polls, popular opinion, and lobbyists instead of leading by the principles found in the Constitution and established laws.